 Zero new cases of COVID-19 in Renfrew County

+Once again, Renfrew County and District Health is reporting zero new cases of COVID-19 in the region.

-The number of known active cases in the region went down, it's now at two.
+The number of known active cases in the region is now at two.

-As of the latest case summary update, Renfrew County and District Health Unit said there was one person in hospital with the virus.
-No one is in the intensive care unit.
+A new COVID-19 case summary update, which includes hospitalizations and outbreaks, is expected to be released today.

 -